Updated: Sep 21

 2. Key Historical Financials

-higher raw material price of copper and aluminum.
+higher raw material prices of copper and aluminum.
 Company has increased its end product prices to partially compensate for these increases

 lower margins in the FMEG business where EBIT margins have fallen from 4.7% in 9MFY21 to 1.0% in 9MFY22

-Company has guided towards 11-13% EBITDA margin for both cables & wires and FMEG business in long term
+Company has guided towards an 11-13% EBITDA margin for both cables & wires and FMEG business in the long term

-Polycab has ROE of 18% in FY22, which is quite healthy but has fallen vs FY22
+Polycab has an ROE of 18% in FY22, which is quite healthy but has fallen vs FY22

 Cash flow convertibility (CFO/EBITDA) is poor at 41% in FY22 - due to higher working capital in the business